 How To Get Financial Aid

-There are several kinds of scholarships available.
+There are several kinds of private scholarships available.
 The key is to apply early, no later than the summer before your child’s senior year of high school.
 While applying for scholarships, your teen may want to find a summer job to ease the financial burden of college tuition.

 There are essay scholarships, which as the name implies have a lot of weight placed on an essay the applicant must write.
 Other easy scholarships include no-essay scholarships, which do not require a written essay by the applicant.
 If your child is not skilled at writing, you may want to seek out no essay scholarships.